 Stay out of bed until you’re feeling drowsy, says the American Academy of Sleep Medicine.
 Instead:

 Read a book, listen to soft music or browse through a magazine.
 Find something relaxing, but not stimulating, to take your mind off of worries about sleep.
 This will relax your body and distract your mind.

 Bad habits contribute to many sleep problems.

-It’s hard to break and make habits, but, once established, they run effortlessly in the background of our lives.
+It’s hard to break old habits, and to make new ones.
+But once a new habit is established, it runs effortlessly in the background of our life.

 Cognitive behavioral therapy for insomnia (CBTI) is one way of reshaping your sleep habits.
 The National Sleep Foundation explains how it works.

 CBTI may take weeks of work and require professional help, but it likely is worth the effort.
 The National Institutes of Health says “cognitive behavioral therapy for insomnia (CBTI) has proven efficacy.”

 Reserve your bedroom for sleep, dressing and sex.
 Nothing else.

 The underlying idea is to associate your bedroom with restfulness and sleep, eliminating activities connected with wakefulness or stress.

 Insomniacs shouldn’t stay in bed when they’re not sleeping.
 By getting out of bed, you avoid making a connection in the mind between the bed and sleeplessness.